-In addition to the above criteria, the Selection Official may consider the following program policy factors in determining which Applications to select for award negotiations:
+In addition to the above criteria, the Selection Official may consider the following program policy factors in determining which applications to select for award negotiations:

-- The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - Technical, market, organizational, and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States; - The degree to which the proposed project directly addresses EERE's statutory mission and strategic goals.
+- The degree to which the proposed project, including proposed cost shares, optimizes the use of available DOE funding to achieve programmatic objectives; - Geographic or technology diversity; - Whether the proposed project is likely to lead to increased employment or increase manufacturing in the United States; and - Whether the proposed project will advance the goals of the Climate Action Champion program, as committed to by the designated Champion pursuant to its designation agreement.
+The Climate Action Champion program goals include improving climate resilience and reducing greenhouse gas emissions.